Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Dark Matter and Cosmology

 where $\Omega h^2_{N_2}$ is the freeze-out abundance of $N_2$ that can be related to the corresponding yield, $Y$, calculated by solving \cref{eq:freeze-out}.
 Even though $N_2$ decays give an extra source of DM, this production mechanism actually yields two ``problems":

-\begin{itemize} \item $N_2$ decays occur after freeze-out, at temperatures much lower than $m_{N_1}$ and this typically leads to the production of DM particles with a hot momentum distribution \cite{Heeck:2017xbu}.
+\begin{itemize} \item $N_2$ decays occur after freeze-out, at temperatures much lower than $m_{N_1}$ and this leads to the production of DM particles with a hot momentum distribution \cite{Heeck:2017xbu}.
+This is not a generic property of the model but it does occur for the parameter choices under our consideration.
 This can drastically suppress the structure at small scales and may not be compatible with observations.

 \item The decays of $N_2$ should be fast enough in order not to violate BBN predictions.
 For $N_2$ decays to $\tau$ leptons, which dominantly decay hadronically, the decay time needs to be $\tau_{N_2\to N_1}\lesssim 1$ sec, whereas decays into leptons of first and second generation do not lead to such stringent limits, yielding $\tau_{N_2\to N_1}\lesssim 100$ sec \cite{Kawasaki:2017bqm}. \end{itemize}